XaverianTeamRobotics/FtcRobotController/docs/input.md

 ## Common Programming Techniques

+> [!TIP]
+> Whenever you use a hardware device, it slightly slows down other processes.
+It is important to only
+> use the hardware when necessary.
+These techniques will help with this.

 ### Storing the Previous State

 A common programming technique is to store the previous state of the gamepad and compare it to the